-% withdrawn from stressed areas Comparison with previous reporting year Please explain Row 1 8.3 About the same WRI Aqueduct The WRI Aqueduct Tool identifies 'Baseline Water Stress' as 'the ratio of total annual water withdrawals to total available annual renewable supply, accounting for upstream consumptive use.
+Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Identification tool Please explain Row 1 Yes 1-10 About the same WRI Aqueduct The WRI Aqueduct Tool identifies 'Baseline Water Stress' as 'the ratio of total annual water withdrawals to total available annual renewable supply, accounting for upstream consumptive use.
 Higher values indicate more competition among users.'
-The tool identifies one IPL site as 'Extremely high >80%' and four sites as 'High 40-80%.'
-100% of the water use at these 5 sites has been included in this calculation.
-Three of these 5 sites do not manufacture ammonia, and therefore do not require large volumes of water.
-(The percentage in 2017 was 8.9%).
+Using the current reporting year data, the tool identifies no IPL site as 'Extremely high >80%' but does identify four sites as 'High 40-80%.'
+100% of the water use at these 4 sites has been included in this calculation.
+Two of these 4 sites do not manufacture ammonia, and therefore do not require large volumes of water.
+(The percentage for the current reporting period was 8.3%).